Wintermute0110/plugin.program.AML.dev/README.md

 # Advanced MAME Launcher #

-Advance MAME Launcher is a MAME front end for Kodi.
+*Advance MAME Launcher( is an advanced MAME front end for Kodi.
 AML has support for both MAME archade machines and Software Lists.
+AML supports `Merged`, `Split` and `Non-merged` ROM sets and has the ability to fully audit your ROM and CHD collection.

-## Kodi forum thread ##
+## Getting Started Guide and Documentation ##

 A *Getting Started* guide with installation instructions and more information about AML can be found in the [Advanced MAME Launcher thread] in the Kodi forum.
 Feel free to ask there any AML-related question you may have.

+You may also find some docs is in the [Advanced MAME Launcher wiki] in Github.
+Note that currently this guide is far from complete.

 [Advanced MAME Launcher thread]: https://forum.kodi.tv/showthread.php?tid=304186

+[Advanced MAME Launcher wiki]: https://github.com/Wintermute0110/plugin.program.AML/wiki

 ## Installing the latest released version ##